Perspective module outputs incorrect aspect ratio

 #1 Updated by Daniel Lu about 1 month ago

 It seems that the reason for my incorrect aspect ratio is because the focal length wasn't set correctly.
 For some reason, this module requires you to manually set focal length instead of acquiring it from EXIF data automatically.
 Even when module->dev is true and the module obtains focal length parameters from EXIF, these values are ignored in nmsfit when mode is ASHIFT_MODE_GENERIC (which is the default), due to the following line:

 fit.f_length_kb = (p->mode == ASHIFT_MODE_GENERIC) ?
 DEFAULT_F_LENGTH : p->f_length * p->crop_factor;

 This is highly unintuitive.

 Moreover, I don't see any reason to set the default mode to GENERIC.
 Setting the focal length and crop factor is critical to making the perspective correction module correct.

-#2 Updated by Ulrich Pegelow 3 days ago
+#2 Updated by Ulrich Pegelow about 1 month ago

 - Status changed from New to Closed: won't fix

 Contrary to common belief the effective focal length cannot be detected reliably because there is no standard way of getting the image's crop factor.
 The generic lens model is a good compromise in many cases.
 Users are free to change their default settings to "specific".

 #3 Updated by Daniel Lu about 1 month ago